chenxi-yang/CAROL/README.md

 `python test_provability.py evaluation=provability overrides=hopper`

-To run empirical attack on this example:
+To run an empirical attack on this example:

 `cd evaluation`